.st0{fill:#FFFFFF;}

 Another optimizer is Blogstomp, a service created for photographers, that lets you optimize images and layouts.

-Social sharing plugins like Social Warfare (affiliate link) let you select a sharing image that’s different from the featured or banner image of your blog post.
+Social sharing plugins like Social Warfare (affiliate) let you select a sharing image that’s different from the featured or banner image of your blog post.
 Website themes may use post image sizes different from the social media cheat sheets.
 With the plugins, the social-optimized image is shared instead.

 Words and Images